• Skip to primary navigation

 2. CHECK THE UNDERTONE

 Warm white paints will have undertones of warm colours like yellow or red whereas cool white paints will have tints of cooler colours like blue or grey.
 You can get un-tinted white paints which are totally neutral and are neither warm nor cool.
 And then you have the bright pure white but that’s not for everyone.
-It’s my personal preference in my loving room at the moment as I love the brightness and crispness but if you’re scared that it will look too stark then avoid it.
+It’s my personal preference in my living room at the moment as I love the brightness and crispness but if you’re scared that it will look too stark then avoid it.
 So keeping this in mind, decide whether you prefer a warmer white or a cooler white.

 3. CONSIDER OTHER COLOURS IN THE ROOM